 10- Indicators of environmental change:

-As a sensitive species, Forget-me-not can indicate ecological changes, such as climate warming or pollution.
+As a sensitive species, it can indicate ecological changes, such as climate warming or pollution.

-Forget-me-not thrives in Alaska’s arctic tundras, mountain meadows, riverbanks, and wetlands.
+As an important environmental factor, Alpine Forget-Me-Not thrives in arctic tundras, mountain meadows, riverbanks, and wetlands.
 It is found in abundance in these areas.
-Forget-me-not is not currently listed as endangered or threatened in Alaska.
+It is not currently listed as endangered or threatened.
 However, its habitats are vulnerable to climate change, human development, and invasive species.
-Therefore some steps should be taken for the conservation of Forget-Me-Not in Alaska
+Therefore some steps should be taken for their conservation.

-- Habitat protection: Protecting and restoring habitats like wet meadows and riverbanks is essential for Forget-me-not conservation.
+- Protecting and restoring habitats is essential for their conservation.

-- Seed banking: Collecting and storing Forget-me-not seeds in seed banks helps preserve genetic diversity and ensures the species’ survival.
+- Collecting and storing their seeds in seed banks helps preserve genetic diversity and ensures the species’ survival.

-- Invasive species management: Controlling the spread of invasive species, like non-native grasses, helps prevent competition and habitat degradation.
+- Controlling the spread of invasive species, like non-native grasses, helps prevent competition and habitat degradation.

-- Climate change research: Studying the impacts of climate change on Forget-me-not and its habitats informs conservation strategies and helps predict future changes.
+- Studying the impacts of climate change on them and its habitats suggests conservation strategies and predicts future changes.

-- Community engagement: Collaborating with local communities, indigenous peoples, and stakeholders promotes awareness and support for Forget-me-not conservation.
+- Collaborating with local communities, indigenous peoples, and stakeholders promotes awareness and support for Forget-me-not conservation.

-- Monitoring and surveillance: Regular monitoring of Forget-me-not populations and habitats helps detect changes and informs conservation actions.
+- Regular monitoring of their populations and habitats detects changes and informs conservation actions.

-- Ecological restoration: Restoring degraded habitats and promoting ecological connectivity benefits Forget-me-not and other species.
+- Restoring degraded habitats and promoting ecological connectivity benefits them and other species.

-- Sustainable land use planning: Encouraging sustainable land use practices, like responsible development and recreation, reduces habitat fragmentation and degradation.
+- Encouraging sustainable land use practices, like responsible development and recreation, reduces habitat fragmentation and degradation.

-- Education and outreach: Educating the public about Forget-me-not’s importance and conservation status raises awareness and promotes action.
+- Educating the public about its importance and conservation status raises awareness and promotes action.

-- Collaboration and coordination: Coordinating with government agencies, NGOs, and researchers ensures a unified conservation approach and maximizes resources.
+- Coordinating with government agencies, NGOs, and researchers ensures a unified conservation approach and maximizes resources.

 Conclusion